- How viruses infect your computer and smartphone

 Downloading infected email attachments or clicking on a spoofed URL

-The virus gets into your computer or smartphone through your email.
+The virus gets into your computer or smartphone through your email (known as a phishing email).
 However, the virus only becomes active after you’ve downloaded and opened the attachment in the email or clicked on a spoofed URL.

 Text-only emails don’t carry viruses unless they have an embedded link to a spoofed website.

-These spoofed emails are designed to look legitimate; even a seasoned security expert can fall for the bait, so it’s important to properly study an email before clicking on a link or downloading an attachment.
+These phishing emails are designed to look legitimate; even a seasoned security expert can fall for the bait, so it’s important to properly study an email before clicking on a link or downloading an attachment.
+You can find several phishing email examples on the web.

-Emotet is an excellent example of a virus delivered by email as an attachment.
+Emotet is an excellent example of a virus delivered through phishing emails.
 It is designed to cripple IT systems.
 In some cases, the malware is tweaked to demand ransom from its victims.

 Luckily, email service providers like Gmail are proactive with email security.
 An email can be listed as spam even before it gets to your inbox if it exhibits scammy qualities; however, it is not infallible.